ulumbagas/pizza_dataset/README.md

 3. The 'pizzas' table with 4 columns: pizza_id, pizza_type_id, size, price.
 4. The 'pizza_types' table with 4 columns: pizza_type_id, name, category, ingredient.

 In total, there have been 48,620 transactions.
-In this analysis, I assume that the currency is in $.
+In this analysis, and in this dataset i assume that the currency is in $.
 <br/>
 ### Revenue and Quantity
 The first step in this analysis is to calculate the Total Revenue and Total Quantity from all transactions.